jannisborn/covid19_ultrasound/data/README.md

   - 53 images (18x COVID, 20x bacterial pneumonia, 15x healthy)
   - 21 videos from the Butterfly dataset (19 COVID, 2 healthy, see below how to use the provided scripts to process the data)
 - Linear:
-  - 66 videos (50x COVID, 2x bacterial pneumonia, 10x healthy, 4x viral pneumonia)
+  - 21 videos (5x COVID, 2x bacterial pneumonia, 10x healthy, 4x viral pneumonia)
   - 6 images (4x COVID, 2x bacterial pneumonia)
-- Data with artifacts (30 images, 2 videos): For the sake of completion, we provide a folder with images and videos that we found but did not include in our dataset due to artifacts (arrows, bars) in the image or because of unclear labels.
+  - 45 videos of *possible* COVID-19 patients collected in Piacenza at the peak of the crisis in Italy; there were not enough PCR tests available, so the label is not clear
 For more information and comments by medical experts, see our [metadata](https://docs.google.com/spreadsheets/d/1t-tLMjMod6W-nAjkuxmO0CLsiyalFIOp92k_XD_yeo8/edit#gid=1181682638) sheet or metadata [csv](dataset_metadata.csv).

 - We are constantly updating the dataset with new data - any contributions are appreciated!

 ## Updates
-- **26.9.2020**: Major update to the database: 30 videos from Dr Avinash Aujayeb from Northumbria, and 45 linear videos of COVID-19 patients sponsored by Bolzano
+- **26.9.2020**: Major update to the database: 30 videos from Dr Avinash Aujayeb from Northumbria, and 45 linear videos of COVID-19 patients sponsored by Bolzano AG
 - **25.8.2020**: Update - added 10 new videos from the Northumbria hospital
 - **12.8.2020**: Update - added 14 new COVID videos from publications
 - **28.7.2020**: Update - added 4 new videos and 7 new images from the Northumbria hospital